 The race is on to achieve net zero emissions by mid-century.
-Join our panel of experts as they discuss what it takes to unlock the potential of clean technology.
-Find out what progress we’ve made around the world in clean energy transition, and what still needs to be done.
+In the first of Climateworks and the British High Commission’s ‘Building our Future’ webinar series, our panel of experts discussed what it takes to unlock the potential of clean technology, the progress we’ve made around the world in clean energy transition, and what still needs to be done.

 Around the world, governments and industry are taking an innovative, collaborative approach in developing important clean technologies.